Satya-Shield/Backend/README.md

-# Gen AI Exchange Backend
+# Python Project with uv

 This repository uses Python with [uv](https://github.com/astral-sh/uv) for dependency management.